Share to: share facebook share twitter share wa share telegram print page

 Early voting station in a supermarket in Malmö during the European Parliament election 2009.

-The early votes are transported to the voter's polling station in double envelopes.
-On election day, a voter can vote at the polling station.
-Before the early vote is counted, officials check if the voter has voted at the polling station.
+The early votes are sent to the voter's regular local voting station in double envelopes, with the voter's name and personal identity number on the outer envelope.
+After the local voting station has closed on election day, officials first check if any of the voters in the stack of early voter envelopes are in the list of voters who have voted at the voting station that day.
 If that is the case, the early vote is destroyed, with the inner envelope unopened.
-Early votes that do not reach the polling station in time are transported to the County Administrative Board and counted if the voter has not already voted.[20]
+Otherwise, the inner envelopes are added to a ballot box for counting.[21]
+Early votes that do not reach the voting station in time are shipped to the County Administrative Board and counted if the voter has not already voted.

 Switzerland